What Classes Are Required in College? 2026 Guide

 4. Humanities

-The study of humanities is a fairly large umbrella, and it typically refers to the study of people and human society.
+The study of the humanities is a fairly large subject, and it typically focuses on people and human society.
 Classes such as art history, linguistics, classic literature, religious studies, and philosophy may all be acceptable humanities courses in your school.
 You can review course offerings to find a general education humanities class that suits your interest.

 5. Natural Sciences